canton7/fuelphp-casset/readme.md

 Globbing
 --------

-As well as filenames, you can specify [http://php.net/glob](glob patterns).
+As well as filenames, you can specify [glob patterns](http://php.net/glob).
 This will act exactly the same as if each file which the glob matches had been added individually.
 For example:

 ```php